Case Study

 TrainMeUK admin dashboard interface

 In terms of integrations, TrainMeUK is particularly strong within the Microsoft ecosystem.
-It offers full Azure/Office365 integration, SSO, SCIM v2 provisioning, dynamic user syncing and support for Azure-based automation.
+It offers full Microsoft 365 integration including Azure/Office365 integration, SSO, SCIM v2 provisioning, dynamic user syncing and support for Azure-based automation.
 For SMEs and mid-sized organisations already embedded in Microsoft 365, this significantly reduces deployment friction compared to vendors requiring additional connectors or middleware.

 Limitations are mostly aligned with the platform's intentional simplicity.
 TrainMeUK does not currently include deep AI personalisation, extensive marketplace integrations or complex skill frameworks.
-Content authoring is supported via SCORM upload, with a templated "lite" SCORM editor planned, but it does not attempt to replicate advanced authoring suites.
+The built-in course builder with AI-assisted drafting is designed for practical, admin-led content creation rather than heavy instructional design or advanced multimedia authoring.
 Organisations requiring detailed competency mapping, multi-domain extended enterprise structures or fully customisable analytics dashboards may find the platform less feature-dense than enterprise products like Docebo.

 Pricing is positioned competitively for mid-market adoption.
 For around 300 active users, the cost typically sits within a range that is substantially lower than enterprise vendors and broadly competitive with other SMB-oriented systems while offering stronger automation and identity capabilities.